Putin reveals he was vaccinated with Russia’s Sputnik V

 Putin got his first shot in late March and his second in mid-April, both out of the public eye.

 On Wednesday, Putin said he hadn’t consulted with his doctors “as much” about which vaccine to take but rather looked at what choices his acquaintances made.
-He said he went for Sputnik V because it provided the longest protection.
+He said he went for Sputnik V because it provided the longest protection out of the two jabs available to Russians at the time.

 “Especially since our armed forces are being vaccinated with Sputnik V, and I’m the commander in chief, after all,” he said, chuckling.